 Business Excellence At Emami

-The Emami Group revenues, from a humble beginning, have grown manifolds to become one of the fastest growing business conglomerates of the country.
+The Emami Group, from a humble beginning, have grown manifolds to become one of the fastest growing business conglomerates of the country.

 The secret of this aggressive growth: out-operating competitors.

 This outperformance has been the result of a number of attributes.

 Prudent product positioning.

 The result is that Emami products and services enhance customer value.

 At the heart of this ability to deliver superior customer value in a consistent way has been the Group’s focus on operational innovation.
 Reflected in new ways of doing the same things,and doing new things.

 Importantly, business excellence is different from operational improvement, which usually refers to achieving high performance via existing modes of operation: ensuring that work is done as it ought to be to reduce errors, costs and delays but without fundamentally changing how that work gets accomplished.

 At the Emami Group, operational innovation translates into new ways of filling orders, developing products, providing customer service and virtually every single enterprise activity.
 This consistent seeking of new ways of doing routine things has over the years helped Emami to transform the Group’s culture, strategy and human resource.